teamforus/docs.forus.io/README.md

-copied and changed from rocket.chat docs :)

 # Forus Docs

-This is the official repository for Forus Documentation.
+This is the github pages theme for docs.forus.io, if you want to contribute to the docs please visit: https://github.com/teamforus/docs

 ## How to run docs locally: